callistusystan/Algorithms-and-Data-Structures/Notes/Binary Search.md

 #### 2. Bipartite Matching (Minimax edge in a Perfect Matching)

 ```
-Given a bipartite graph, with edge weights, find the smallest possible maximum edge weight in a perfect matching.
+Given a bipartite graph, with weighted edges, find the minimum maximum edge weight in a perfect matching.
 ```

 At first glance, this seems like it has nothing to do with Binary Search, however...